Generic name: aflibercept ophthalmic [ a-FLIB-er-sept-off-THAL-mik ]

 What is Eylea?

-Eylea (aflibercept) is made from a human antibody fragment.
+Eylea is made from a human antibody fragment.
 It works by keeping new blood vessels from forming under the retina (a sensory membrane that lines the inside of the eye).
 In people with a certain type of eye disease, new blood vessels grow under the retina where they leak blood and fluid.
 This is known as the "wet form" of macular degeneration.

 Eylea is used to treat wet age-related macular degeneration.
-Eylea is also used to treat macular edema following retinal vein occlusion, a swelling in the retina caused by a blockage in the blood vessels.
+It is also used to treat macular edema following retinal vein occlusion, a swelling in the retina caused by a blockage in the blood vessels.

 You should not use Eylea if you are allergic to aflibercept, or if you have swelling inside your eyes, or any type of infection (bacterial, fungal, viral) in or around your eyes.
 Call your doctor at once if you have eye pain or redness, swelling or puffiness around your eyes, or sudden vision problems at any time during treatment.